N.Korea's ruling party sets up new post under leader Kim -Yonhap

 Kim Jong Un himself used the "first secretary" designation from 2012 to 2016.

-The new post is the most senior of the party's seven secretaries and is likely to have been taken by Jo Yong Won of the politburo’s five-member presidium, Yonhap said.
+The new post, the most senior of the party's seven secretaries, is likely to have been taken by Jo Yong Won, who is a member of the politburo’s five-strong presidium, Yonhap said.

-Jo is considered one of Kim's closest aides, whose appointment to the presidium was reported by state media.

-At the time of the January meeting, analysts viewed him as holding the government's No. 3 position, after Kim and Choe Ryong Hae, chairman of the Standing Committee of the Supreme People's Assembly.
+Jo, considered one of Kim's closest aides, was seen by analysts at the time of the January meeting to hold the government's No. 3 position, after Kim and Choe Ryong Hae, chairman of the Standing Committee of the Supreme People's Assembly.

+"This seems to be the broader trend of North Korea delegating and redistributing some of Kim Jong Un's duties to others, not necessarily his powers, and streamlining the party leadership structure," said Rachel Minyoung Lee, a fellow with 38 North, a U.S.-based programme that monitors North Korea.

+The change is likely to affect Kim's public profile and how leadership guidance is provided to the public, she said, adding that Jo had already taken a role in leading party sessions.

-Kim Jong Un has wielded almost absolute power in North Korea's dynastic system since taking over after Kim Jong Il's death in 2011.
+Kim Jong Un has wielded almost absolute power in North Korea's dynastic system since taking over after his father's death in 2011.

 Last year a South Korean lawmaker said the country's intelligence agency believed that Kim's sister, Kim Yo Jong, was serving as his "de facto second-in-command" but had not necessarily been designated his successor.